mainmatter/playbook/development-process/README.md

 that every team member will assume it every once in a while (unless they opt out).

-Making the iteration lead a rotating role ensures that all team members hear the perspectives of all project stakeholders and do not get stuck in only recognizing their own perspective.
-It also gives everyone on the project team the notion of ownership, responsibility and empowerment by raising their mindset above the feeling of being mere executors of someone else's commands.
+Making the iteration lead a rotating role ensures that all team members realise the perspectives of all project stakeholders instead of getting stuck in their own.
+It also gives everyone on the project team the notion of ownership, responsibility and empowerment contrary to the feeling of being mere executors of someone else's commands.
+This leads to an overall amplified mindset for each individual on the team.

 The main responsibility of the iteration lead is to consult with the business experts (and all other relevant project stakeholders like marketing, designers